 The natural values of Hieropolis-Pamukkale, as well as its cultural attributes, caused a flood of tourists to visit the site which in turn stimulated the rapid growth of a tourist infrastructure.
 The diversion of spring water to feed hotel pools, pollution by sewage, mechanical damage to the stone and constant tourist bathing and littering in the pools diminished them and began to turn the travertine grey.

 Moreover, the thermal water flow that feed travertine has decreased compared to previous times.
 The encroaching hotel development was therefore pushed back and the commercial use of water came under control.
-As a consequence the quality of the travertine deposit is returning.
+As a consequence the quality of the travertine deposit returned.

 However, high tourist numbers are still an issue which requires careful management for which the current level of staffing is insufficient.
 There are some concerns about the clarity regarding the responsibilities of different authorities and lack of cooperation between them.
 There is an urgent need to establish a management unit with representatives from all relevant agencies.
-There is also a need of revision of the current management plan with integration of social, cultural, economic and natural values at larger landscape level.
+There may also be a need to revise the current management plan with integration of social, cultural, economic and natural values at larger landscape level.

 According to UNESCO, Pamukkale is legally protected through national conservation legislation, but there is no specific planning legislation to protect World Heritage properties.
 The responsibility for managing and conserving Pamukkale and ruins of Hieropolis is shared by the Ministry of Culture and Tourism plus the Ministry of Environment and Urbanism on the national level, together with the Denizli Provincial Special Administration and several state-level institutions on the local level.